Devotions

 A Dumpster

 One day while driving home I came upon a most unusual and peculiar sight, to say the least.
-There in the driveway of a beautiful and expensive house was a large trash container, I believe they are called dumpsters.
-Whatever they are called, they are a common sight to city dwellers.
-Wherever an old building […]
+There in the driveway of a beautiful and expensive house was a […]

 Read More